Halloween 5: The Revenge of Michael Myers: Casting

 Returning from Halloween 4 was Donald Pleasence as Dr. Sam Loomis, along with Danielle Harris, Ellie Cornell, and Beau Starr, as Jamie Lloyd, Rachel Carruthers, and Sheriff Ben Meeker, respectively.

 Though enthusiastic of reprising her role as Rachel, Cornell was disappointed to learn that her character would be killed early in the film.
 In the original screenplay, her character died after Michael shoved a pair of scissors down her throat, but Cornell felt that this would be too gruesome, and requested that the writers change it; as a result, she is instead stabbed in the chest.
+"They sent me the script," Cornell recalled, "and I knew what was coming.
+I knew it was Rachel's demise.
+It's just formula."

 Karen Alston, who portrayed Darlene Carruthers in the previous film, reprised her role in the beginning of the film showing the anonymous person in the mask stabbing her as she falls into the bathtub of water.
 Her voice-over was recorded by Wendy Kaplan.
 Kaplan won the role of Tina Williams, the loud and wily friend of Rachel's.
 After Rachel's demise, Tina inherits the role of Jamie's protector.

-George P. Wilbur, who had portrayed The Shape in the previous film, did not express interest in returning to play the role (although he did work as a stunt player on the film).
-Don Shanks was cast to play the speech-less, white-masked murderer.
-Shanks had already played a similar character in the first two Silent Night, Deadly Night films.
-Shanks also had a double role as the Man in Black.
-Wilbur, who had to wear hockey pads to appear to have a bigger build, would later portray the Shape again in the next installment, Halloween: The Curse of Michael Myers.
-Shanks did not have to wear the hockey pads because he already had a larger build.
+George P. Wilbur, who had portrayed Michael Myers in the previous film, did not express interest in returning to play the role, though he did serve as a stunt player on the film.
+Instead, Don Shanks was cast to play the role of Michael Myers.
+Shanks also portrayed the mysterious Man in Black character in the film.
+According to Shanks, Othenin-Girard requested that he not study the physicality or previous portrayals of Michael Myers, as he wanted a different visual look for the villain.
+Wilbur would later reprise the role of Michael Myers again in the next installment, Halloween: The Curse of Michael Myers.

 Max Robinson would play Maxwell Hart, the doctor who assists Jamie when she is having one of her nightmares in the beginning of the film.
 Betty Carvalho appears as his assistant, Nurse Patsey, who has a "motherly" feel to Jamie.
 Jeffrey Landman portrayed Billy Hill, Jamie's best friend, who has a stutter.
 Landman worked with a coach who taught him about stuttering to help him prepare for the role.

 Newcomers such as Tamara Glynn, Matthew Walker, and Jonathan Chapin appear as Samantha Thomas, Spitz, and Mike, who are friends of Tina and Rachel.
 Walker would later appear in another slasher film, Child's Play 3 (1991).